Bundle Adjustment in the Eager Mode: Experiments

 \subsubsection{Baselines}

 Our experiments involve three state-of-the-art baseline models studied in the original iMatching paper: CAPS \cite{wang2020caps} employs an expectation-based approach \cite{zhan2024imatching} for differentiable sparse feature matching; ASpanFormer \cite{chen2022aspanformer} and DKM \cite{edstedt2023dkm} represent dense matching that leverage regression-based predictions \cite{zhan2024imatching}.
-These methods serve as comprehensive benchmarks to evaluate the adaptability of the framework in different model architectures.
 We name our finetuned models as iCAPS, iASpan, and iDKM, respectively, and compare with their pretrained counterparts to examine whether they could successfully adapt to new testing scenes.